Frances Haugen facts for kids

 October 5, 2021 U.S. Congress testimony

-In the wake of Haugen's testimony, the response from Facebook CEO Mark Zuckerberg that day included "Many of the claims don't make any sense.
+After Haugen's testimony, the response from Facebook CEO Mark Zuckerberg that day included "Many of the claims don't make any sense.
 I think most of us just don’t recognize the false picture of the company that is being painted", and "We're committed to doing the best work we can, but at some level the right body to assess trade-offs between social equities is our democratically elected Congress."
 A post-hearing statement from Lena Pietsch, Facebook's director of policy communications, included, "We agree on one thing.
 It's time to begin to create standard rules for the internet."
-Senator Blumenthal indicated he wanted Zuckerberg to testify before Congress regarding the documents disclosed by Haugen, and that the subcommittee might issue a subpoena to Facebook for more records.
+Senator Blumenthal indicated he wants Zuckerberg to testify before Congress about the documents produced by Haugen, and that the subcommittee may issue a subpoena to Facebook for more records.

 State attorneys general actions